djpardis/djpardis.github.io/_posts/2024-08-12-startup-advice.markdown

     <div class="image-caption">From my time at Techstars SDSU.</div>
 </div>

 It's been quite the journey building [General Folders](https://generalfolders.com) so far.
 I learned things I wish I had known before starting the company.
-I also knew things from past jobs that proved helpful with company building.
+I also learned valuable lessons from past jobs that proved helpful in company building.
 Below is a list of these lessons.
 I hope that you find them useful on your journey!

 <div class="text-center">
     <span>&#10210;&nbsp;&nbsp;&#10209;&nbsp;&nbsp;&#10211;</span>